-The N-400, Application for Naturalization is a form used to apply for U.S. citizenship.
-Form N400 is also known as the naturalization or citizenship application.
-It is submitted to U.S. Citizenship and Immigration Services (USCIS).
+The N-400, Application for Naturalization is the form used to apply for U.S. citizenship.
+It is also known as the naturalization or citizenship application.
+Learn how to fill it out.
+Understand the questions it asks.
+Find a helpful list of form words and meanings.

 Naturalization is the process of becoming a citizen for people not born in the United States who are lawful permanent residents.

 1. Make sure you are eligible to apply to become a U.S. citizen and that your green card is valid.